BlackBeltTechnology/pandino/examples/basic-browser-js/README.md

 - Run `./cp-extra-manifests.sh` in this folder to obtain dependencies

 ## Running the example
-Run `npx serve dist -p 5001` to start a web server
+Run `npx serve dist -p 5001` in this folder to start a web server

 > Server will start at: http://localhost:5001